hammre/party-box/README.rst

 the Client that it serves, and this allows the Broker to reject an attempt to create a room with capabilities that Clients will not understand.

+Capabilities can be 'optional', in that the Capabilities of the Client can be communicated in the connection messages to the Game without the Game explicitly creating the room with those capabilities.

 There are two types of general-purpose messages for communication between the Game and the Clients: a broadcast and a participant-directed message.